GangYang2012/heiswayi.github.io/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 SerialPortManager.Instance.Close();
 ```

-If you need to update any status message to UI for any status response from `SerialPortManager`, you may just subscribe to `OnStatusChanged` event.
-Or for simple way to know if the serial port is opened or closed, just subscribe to `OnSerialPortOpened` event.
+`SerialPortManager` also provides a public event to be subscribe for receiving any status update/response.
+To get the status message, just subscribe to `OnStatusChanged` event or `OnSerialPortOpened` event for getting boolean return when the serial port is opened or closed.

 Example: